Mandrake Root: Live performances

 The song would become an early concert staple for the band, with the organ/piano and guitar solos extended at times for up to 15 minutes.
 One of the few Mk I era songs to continue being played by Mk II and sung by Ian Gillan, a similar instrumental would be paired in later years with the extended live versions of "Space Truckin'."
-In the version of "Space Truckin'" recorded for the 1972 live Made in Japan album, riffs from "Mandrake Root" can be plainly heard during the instrumental parts.
+In the version of "Space Truckin'" recorded for the 1972 live Made in Japan album, riffs from "Mandrake Root" can be heard during the instrumental parts.

-It is one of the few Mk I tracks that was a regular feature of Mk II's early setlist, as it provided a vehicle for lengthy organ and guitar solos from Jon Lord and Ritchie Blackmore, respectively.
-It is also one of two Deep Purple songs that were written by the Mk I lineup, and later re-worked by Ian Gillan for Mk II.
-The other one is "Bird Has Flown," originally featured on the album Deep Purple from 1969.

 For the guitar solo, Blackmore would frequently throw his guitar into the air, play it with his feet, or perform similar crowd pleasing tricks.

 When the guitar solo was played at California Jam, Blackmore went as far as to smash a TV camera lens with his guitar, smash a couple of his guitars, throw his guitar into the crowd, blow up his amplifiers, which caused a stage fire, and pull his destroyed amplifier off the stage.
 This incident nearly got the band arrested, and Blackmore would later say in an interview that he did it to vent his anger of his experience at the festival, and to try to upstage the band Emerson, Lake & Palmer.